hjeti/vue-skeleton/README.md

 Check the [i18nManager  documentation](https://matteogabriele.gitbooks.io/vue-i18n-manager/content/) for usage within Vue components.

 ## Configuration

+There are 3 configs in vue-skeleton.

+#### Webpack config

+The webpack config is located in the `build` folder.
+It consists of a base (`webpack.base.conf.js`) that contains als the configuration that is shared between dev (`webpack.dev.conf.js`) and production (`webpack.prod.conf.js`).
+To avoid config duplication there is also a `webpackHelpers` file with some helpers that return the right config for dev and production.
+Webpack is already completely configured but there is always room for customization.

+#### Project config

+The project config is located in the `config` folder.
+The project config contains variables that are used by webpack like the environment variables, location of the index file and the version path.
+If the site is running in a subfolder on the server it's possible to set the publicpath to avoid problems.

+This file also contains some other non webpack related settings.
+The settings make it possible to enable or disable eslint and tslint loader, configure prepush tasks and the option to enable https during development.

+#### Site config

+In development there needs to be a place to store urls of apis, facebook app id etc. Vue-skeleton uses seng-config because it's very easy to use and has a lot of features.
+It has support for properties, urls and variables and environments.
+The latter is very important because most of the config is environment based.
+Seng-config environments can extend each other for easy configuration.

+All the site config related files are located in `src/config`:

+* `config.js`: Contains the config and the environment logic.
+The environment is set based on the host.
+* `configManagerInstance.js`: The instance of the ConfigManger that is used to retrieve all the config from `config.js`.
+Check the [documentation](https://rawgit.com/MediaMonks/seng-config/master/doc/typedoc/classes/_lib_configmanager_.configmanager.html) for all available methods.
+* `ConfigPlugin.js`: Exposes the `configManagerInstance.js` to all Vue components as `$config`.
+This makes it easy to retrieve config values in Vue components without the need to import everything.
+* `localeConfig.js`: Contains the locale config.

 ## Startup
 Add methods to `control/startUp` that need to be run before app initialisation.
 The startUp returns a promise allowing